Johnny8Bit/ansible9800/README.md

 Uses generic 'cisco.ios.ios_config' module as Ansible does not have WLC-specific resource modules.

-WLC needs initial base config and must be reachable via SSH, e.g.: `wlc_init_template.txt`
+WLC needs initial base config and must be reachable via SSH, see example: `wlc_init_template.txt`